Table of contents

 Bottom Line

 Blaze is a strong choice for growing businesses and enterprises that need to build secure, compliant applications.
 With its combination of advanced security, AI-powered automation, and a hands-on support team, Blaze is well-suited for organizations planning to scale.
+If you need a basic app for your small business, try Adalo.

-2. Adalo: Best for B2C Mobile Apps
+2. Adalo: Best for Small Business Native Mobile Apps

 What it does: Adalo is a no-code platform for designing, building, and publishing native mobile and web applications.